suzanbaert/RLadies_RoCur/README.md

 # RLadies_RoCur

 During the week of September 24th, I have the pleasure of being the Rotating Curator for the @WeAreRLadies twitter account.

 As people have asked the material, here you go!
+You can find a much more elaborate version [on my blog](https://suzan.rbind.io/categories/tutorial/)